-Why I love it: This dish takes five minutes to make, is delicious and requires only pantry ingredients.
+Why I love it: This dish takes five minutes to make, is delicious and requires mostly pantry ingredients.
 It’s perfect when you don’t have time or groceries.

 To license any of the images please contact me at email@example.com.